maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 }

 ggrasterHist<- function(imgRaster, valueStr){
-  # routine to create histogram of raster using ggplot with required modifications
+  # creates a histogram of raster using ggplot with required modifications
   #imgRaster:   raster image
   #valueStr:    define value to be analyzed
   imgRaster.df <- as.data.frame(imgRaster, xy = TRUE)